mailjet/mailjet-js-tutorial/README.md

 ```

 Homework:
-Try to add your contact list to the side. :)
+Try to add your contact list to on side. :)